 Although there are some competitive rates out there for the over 60s, they aren’t necessarily the best products overall, so always shop around and do take into account short-term bonus rates that fall away after a set period (usually six or 12 months).

 Want to know how to increase your retirement income?
-Follow the simple tips in our fantastic FREE guides below.
+Follow the simple tips in our fantastic FREE guides section.
 They contain easy-to-follow advice, don’t cost you a penny and will seriously improve your retirement bank balance.
-Don’t miss out!
-Make sure you claim your FREE guides by clicking below:
+There is great advice on SIPPS, retirement and even the effects of triggering article 50.

 Staysure are a rarity among insurance groups in that they specialise in policies for over 50s.
 Staysure offer a wide range of cover, including home, travel, motor and medical insurance, all tailored for customers aged 50 and over.
 Their experience means they understand that the needs of over 50s vary from those of younger clients.
 Although you may still be fit, active and adventurous, perhaps you don’t want to take the same risks you might have in the past.